AD-SDL/rpl_workcell/pcr_workcell/README.md

 #### PF400 issues
 #### Sealer issues
-- If there is a connection problem because of the wrong port name.
-Run the following command to find the correct port names.
+- If there is a connection problem because of the wrong port.
+Run the following commands to find the correct port name.
 - Kill the Sealer node with `Ctrl+C`.
 - `sudo dmesg | grep tty`
 - Restart the Sealer node.
 - `ros2 launch a4s_sealer_client a4s_sealer_client.launch.py sealer_port:={Your Port Name}`
 #### Peeler issues
-- If there is a connection problem because of the wrong port name.
-Run the following command to find the correct port names.
+- If there is a connection problem because of the wrong port.
+Run the following commands to find the correct port name.
 - Kill the Sealer node with Ctrl+C.
 - `sudo dmesg | grep tty`
 - Restart the Peeler node.